Artificial Intelligent Accessibility

 Artificial Intelligent (AI) Compliance

-However, it is important to note that self-voicing browsers, despite vendor claims, cannot yet replace screen reader assistive technology, as they do not have the suffisticated screen reader interface required by blind users.
-The self-voicing browsers offer assistance to people who have trouble typing, moving a mouse, gesturing or reading a screen.
-Many people with disabilities have difficulty using computers and handheld devices.
-Self-voicing browsers allow people with limited dexterity to overcome barriers.
-Such as, those with quadriplegia, Parkinson’s disease, multiple sclerosis, Cerebral Palsy, and other conditions that make it challenging to use touchscreen smartphones and tablets.
-There are a number of reasons why you might consider using self-voicing on a site, butWCAG compliance should not be one.
+However, it is important to note that accessibility AI Overlays, despite vendor claims, cannot yet replace screen reader assistive technology, as they do not have the suffisticated screen reader interface required by blind users.
+The AI Overlay widget browsers may offer assistance to people who have trouble typing, moving a mouse, gesturing or reading a screen.
+Many people with a physical disabilities have difficulty using computers and handheld devices.
+There are a number of reasons why you might consider using self-voicing browsers and AI Overlays on a site, butWCAG compliance should not be one.